-A key figure in the game during her decade-long career so far, Greenwood brings with her a wealth of experience, having represented Everton, Liverpool, Notts County, Liverpool, Manchester United and Lyon.
+A key figure in the game during her decade-long career, Greenwood brings with her a wealth of experience, having represented Everton, Liverpool, Notts County, Liverpool, Manchester United and Lyon.

 A year-long stint in France saw the defender achieve her dream of lifting the Champions League trophy, in addition to two domestic cups and the Division 1 Féminine title.

-Now, she says it's time to realise a new dream, adding City are the perfect fit for her ambitions.
+Upon making the switch to the Academy Stadium, she declared it was time to realise a new dream, adding City were the perfect fit for her ambitions.

 Greenwood started out with Everton in her home city and was named FA Young Player of the Year in 2012 at the age of just 18.